14thofaugust/Laptop_Boulanger_WebScraping/README.md

 # Laptop-pricing-study

-This project aims at using Python web scrapping tools to illustrate how it works.
+This project aims at using Python web scraping tools to illustrate how does it work.